+50.000 personas ya confían en EnergyProdetox

 This process called methylation is involved in many biochemical processes, one of which is detoxification.

-The reaction it carries out involves the transfer of a methyl group, catalyzed by a family of enzymes called methyltransferases.
-The methyl group-donating compound is SAMe (S-adenosylmethionine), which comes from the essential amino acid methionine.
+The reaction involves the transfer of a methyl group, catalyzed by a family of enzymes called methyltransferases.
+The methyl group donor is SAMe (S-adenosylmethionine), which is derived from the essential amino acid methionine.

-It is important to know what SAMe is and where it comes from, since it provides almost all of the methyl groups used in toxin conjugation.
+It is important to know what SAMe is and where it comes from, since it provides almost all the methyl groups that will be used in the conjugation of toxins.

 The substances processed in this pathway are estrogens, catecholamines (adrenaline, noradrenaline, dopamine), heavy metals, histamine, aromatic amines, etc.

-There's something very important that I've been saying for years: a person's genetic makeup predisposes them to certain problems in the expression of their genes, in this case, regarding methylation.
+There is something very important that I have been saying for years: the genetic particularity of the person predisposes them to have certain problems in the expression of their genes, in this case, with respect to methylation.

-There's a very simplistic view of this.
-If you develop a genetic polymorphism, the conclusion—from the conventional perspective—is that you'll always have methylation problems; but that's not the case.
+There's a very simplistic view on this.
+If you have a genetic polymorphism, the conclusion—from the conventional perspective—is that you'll always have problems with methylation; but that's not the case.

 Epigenetics is the key to preventing even a genetic polymorphism from affecting you.